reTHINK-project/dev-msg-node-nodejs/readme.md

 ##### Message
 On each message received from ProtoStub, MsgNode instantiate a ClientMessage instance containing Messages, and dispatch to Client instances.

+##### Policy Management
+A PEP/PDP structured [Policy Engine](./src/main/components/policyEngine) is deployed to handle the authorization and access control of messages.